raab-lab/rnaseq/README.md

     module load python/3.8.8
     pip install --user pyairtable

 Next, go to your account page and copy your personal API key (you made need to generate it first).
-Then go to Longleaf and create a file called `.secrets` in your home directory:
+Then go to Longleaf and create a file called `.secrets/airtable` in your home directory (you will need to create the .secrets folder if you don't have one):

-    vim ~/.secrets
+    vim ~/.secrets/airtable

 Add this line to the file: